jacobitosuperstar/jacobitosuperstar.github.io/content/posts/nepobabies/index.en.md

 While I am not a big fan of the use of OOP in all programming problems and paradigms, there are places where I can see their usefulness.
 One of those places is when creating a simple REST API application.

-I have known about Django class-based views from a long time, but the thing is, that I have always seen them as an afterthough, because they never are what I want them to be, and before you think about Djando Rest-Framework, I want to tell you that it doesn't solve either some of the issues that you would normally encounter, like query optimizations.
-This guide is for people that do not enjoy infinite dependencies, have fun reinvinting things, or just enjoy the hability of being able to do your own custom solutions to your own custom problems.
+I have known about Django class-based views from a long time, but the thing is, I have always seen them as an after though, because they never are what I want them to be, and before you think about Djando Rest-Framework, I want to tell you that it doesn't solve either some of the issues that you would normally encounter, like query optimizations.
+This guide is for people that do not enjoy infinite dependencies, have fun reinventing things, or just enjoy the ability of being able to do your own custom solutions to your own custom problems.

 As part of my Django project structure I like to have a base application called `base` where I will put much of my custom packages that will be used through